Joe Root: Ashes series: 2019

 Root and Ben Stokes walk out to bat on the penultimate day of the 3rd Test at Headingley.

 Root captained England in the 2019 Ashes Series, as England and Australia drew 2–2 with Australia retaining the Ashes.
 Root's batting position was widely discussed in the build-up to the series, with Root eventually moving up the order to bat at three.
 Root made a half century in the first Test as Australia won by 251 runs, while the second Test at Lord's was drawn, with Root making 14 and 0.
-Steve Smith, who made twin hundreds in the first Test and was a thorn in England's side throughout the previous Ashes series, missed the third Test with a concussion.
+Steve Smith, who made twin hundreds in the first Test and was a thorn in England's team throughout the previous Ashes series, missed the third Test with a concussion.
 England capitalised by levelling the series courtesy of an incredible one wicket win at Headingley, with Ben Stokes making 135* in a record fourth innings chase for England, Joe Root scoring 0 and 77.

 Australia retained the Ashes with a 185 run victory at Old Trafford in the fourth Test, helped by a first innings double hundred from the returning Steve Smith, as Root made scores of 71 and 0.
 England restored some pride at the Oval with a 135 run victory to conclude the series, which was drawn 2–2.
 Root again made a half-century but failed to score a century in the series, leading to further criticism of Root's conversion rate.
 Root averaged just 32.50 throughout the series.

 2019–20: New Zealand & South Africa

 In December 2019, in the second Test match against New Zealand, Root scored his first double century as captain of England, and became the first visiting captain to score a double century in New Zealand in Test cricket.

 Root captained England to a 3–1 series victory in South Africa, which he described as his 'proudest result' as captain.
 England got off to a slow start, losing the first Test at Centurion, but came back to win the series comfortably.
-In the third Test he took career best bowling figures of 4-87 as England won on a turning Port Elizabeth pitch.
+In the third Test he took career best bowling figures of 4–87 as England won on a turning Gqeberha pitch.
 Root had a consistent series with the bat, making three half-centuries, but was criticised once more for not converting his fifties into hundreds.